sujitdebnath/fau-bionet-project-ws23/README.md

 - **Comparison Functionality:** Enables users to compare results across datasets for each disease.
 - **Interactive Summary Results:** Summarized overview of key findings.

 Some snapshots of the dashboard are given below.
-And for video demostration please click [here](./docs/presentation/streamlit_dashboard.mov).
+To see the video demostration please click [here](./docs/presentation/streamlit_dashboard.mov).

 <div align="center" style="display: flex; justify-content: space-between; align-items: flex-start;">
   <div style="flex: 1;">